AegisRunner

-Best Automated Regression Testing Software in 2026: Honest Comparison
+10 Best Regression Testing Software Tools in 2026

 In 2026, regression testing tools have split into three categories: code-first frameworks (Playwright, Cypress, Selenium) where you write every test manually, record-and-playback tools (Katalon, Mabl) where you click through flows in a browser, and AI regression testing platforms (AegisRunner) that generate end-to-end test suites from a URL without any manual input.

-This guide compares all six tools across the dimensions that matter: how tests are created, how they're maintained, what they cost, and who they're actually built for.
-We include original benchmark data, an expanded decision matrix, honest trade-offs, and recommendations by team size.
+This guide compares all six tools across the dimensions that matter: how tests are created, how they’re maintained, what they cost, and who they’re actually built for.
+Includes original benchmark data, an expanded decision matrix, honest trade-offs, and recommendations by team size.

 Regression Testing Tools — Decision Matrix